tomasravalli/camp-nou-smartbooking/README.md

 - Reliability: The customer will always have the tickets in the area indicated when making the purchase.
 Seat assigment will be confirmed 48 hours before the match.

 SmartBooking business objective is to increase ticketing revenue as a consequence of:
-- An alignment between the Offer and the Demand at the moment in which the latter occurs.
+- Maximize ticket sales thanks to the capacity forecast, knowing how many members will free their seats and in which area.
+In this way, it is possible to sell tickets in advance regardless of when the members release them.
 - An application of Dynamic Pricing strategies due to a higher timespan for commercialization.
-- Unlock the opening of new sales channels (APIs) by not having to connect to the LaLiga system.
+- Unlock the opening of cross&up-selling and new sales channels (through APIs) by being able to bridge the LaLiga systems.

 The following diagram shows the ticket sales and seat assignment flow: